AM sessions will run 8:30-12:30 PST and PM sessions will run 12:30-5:30PM PST

 Rotem Rozental, Executive Director and Curator, LACP, Los Angeles, CA

 Rotem Rozental, Ph.D, is the Executive Director of the Los Angeles Center of Photography.
 Between 2016-2022, she served as Chief Curator at American Jewish University, where she was also Assistant Dean of the Whizin Center for Continuing Education and Senior Director of Arts and Creative Programming.
-Her new book, Pre-State Photographic Archives and the Zionist Movement was released by Routledge Publishers in March 2023, and was named recipient of the Jordan Schnitzer First Book Award by the Association for Jewish Studies.
+Her book, Pre-State Photographic Archives and the Zionist Movement (Routledge, 2023) was named recipient of the Jordan Schnitzer First Book Award by the Association for Jewish Studies.

-Rotem is a lecturer at USC Roski School of Art and Design Critical Studies Department, and teaches seminars about photo-theory at the Brooklyn Institute for Social Research.
-She mentors artists worldwide and contributes regularly to magazines, journals and exhibition catalogues.
-Her writings about contemporary art and image-based media, as well as Jewish and Israeli art, were published in Artforum.com, Photographies, Jewish Currents, Tablet and Forward, among other outlets.
+Rotem is a lecturer at USC Roski School of Art and Design Critical Studies Department, and mentors artists worldwide.
+She contributes regularly to magazines, journals and exhibition catalogues.
+Her writings about contemporary art and image-based media were published in Artforum, Artillery, Photographies, Jewish Currents, Tablet, Forward and Cobra Milk, among other outlets.
+Her essay, “Call the Midlife” is forthcoming in Afterimage in December 2025.
+More recently, her nonfiction story, “A Scar, Visible Only to Me” was published in the anthology Scars by Beyond Words Magazine.

 Kristine Schomaker, Artist, Curator, Publisher, and Mentor, Shoebox Arts